 Comic Creator Club This club provides a forum for comic creators (artists, writers, and supporters who consider themselves neither but would like to try anyway) to connect, collaborate, self-publish and promote comics together.

-Criminal Justice Club (Damon Office of Campus Life) The purpose of this club is to expose members to a wide variety of different fields and careers in the criminal justice field, by hosting speakers and providing field trips to criminal justice affiliated facilities.
+Criminal Justice Club (Downtown Office of Campus Life) The purpose of this club is to expose members to a wide variety of different fields and careers in the criminal justice field, by hosting speakers and providing field trips to criminal justice affiliated facilities.

 Engineering Leadership Council The goal of this organization is to explore different aspects of engineering fields which include the fields of civil, chemical, electrical and mechanical engineering.
 Their goal is to provide lines of communication between students and practicing engineers by means of seminars and field trips.
 They assist students in deciding what field of engineering to pursue and what transfer schools are appropriate.
 The group also sponsors and participates in design competitions.